-No matter where you stand (or sit) on the great sit/stand debate debate we want to clear some of the key elements up here and now, and get some clarity on the matter.
+No matter where you stand (or sit) on the great sit/stand debate we want to clear some of the key elements up here.
+And now, and get some clarity on the matter.
 So, without further ado, we give you the lowdown on sitting, and what you can do to improve your health.

 You need to make sure that you are taking the time to care for your back every day.
 After all, your back is the large area that suffers and bears the majority of your pain with poor posture problems.